noahm/gbtopten/README.md

 Backend

-- [ ] Flesh out submissions endpoint to reject entries after cutoff time
+- [x] Flesh out submissions endpoint to reject entries after cutoff time
-- [ ] Add some endpoint for setting the target list to apply scoring (potentially hard-code to a pre-created list to be updated)
+- [x] Add some endpoint for setting the target list to apply scoring (potentially hard-code to a pre-created list to be updated)
-- [ ] Update storage persistance to use firebase
 - [x] Add endpoint to return a list for a given username
 - [x] Configure routes to always serve index as the default unless another endpoint is hit